lydell/keyboard/readme.md

 all layouts).
 For example, `us` contains the en-US QWERTY layout (and some more).

-The file `my` is interesting.
-This is its entire contents, which is an exact copy of `bn`:
+The trick is to modify the `au` layout.
+This is its entire contents:

 ```
+//
+// Default Australian is the same as American
+//
 default  partial alphanumeric_keys
-xkb_symbols "jawi" {
+xkb_symbols "basic" {
-    include "id(jawi)"
+    include "us(basic)"

-    name[Group1]= "Malay (Jawi)";
+    name[Group1]= "English (Australian)";
 };
 ```

-This makes the aptly named `my` layout a perfect candidate for hacking in our layout.
+When this was written, [that file was last changed mid-2016][au-commit] with the following commit message:

+> Australians use the 'us' layout but add an alias anyway so it's easy to find
+> in the respective configuration tools.

+In other words, it is very unlikely to change and as such a golden (pun intended) candidate for a safe layout to replace.
 While it is possible to add your own layout, it’s much easier to replace one of the existing ones that you never use.
-(And if you _do_ happen to use `my` you could just switch to `bn` instead.
-They’re identical, and even named the same in the GUI.)
+And even if you are Australian and _do_ use the `au` layout you could just use `us` instead.
+(I used to [modify the `my` layout](#a-story-on-the-my-layout), but that is no longer a good idea.)

-So we can remove `my` and replace it with a symlink to our own layout.

 My layout has a lot more keys than regular ones, due to the symbol layer.
 The criteria for the keys in the symbol layer are: